ugbodagadave/mira/memory-bank/techContext.md

 - `GEMINI_API_KEY`: The API key for Google AI Studio / Vertex AI.
 - `DATABASE_URL`: The connection string for the PostgreSQL database.
 - `SCHEDULER_SECRET`: A secret key to authenticate calls to the scheduler webhook.
+- `WEBHOOK_URL`: The public URL of the Render web service (e.g., `https://your-app.onrender.com`).

 ## 3. Technical Constraints
 - **Render Free Plan Limits**: The application must be optimized for low resource consumption (CPU, RAM).
-The free tier also has limitations on background workers and cron job frequency.
+The free tier does not support native cron jobs, requiring a webhook-based approach for scheduled tasks.
 - **Stateless Design**: To work reliably on Render, the application should be as stateless as possible.
 Persistent data must be stored in the PostgreSQL database.
 - **API Rate Limits**: All API interactions (BitCrunch, Gemini, Telegram) must be designed to handle potential rate limits gracefully.